-There is an acoustic impedance mismatch between air and water, which is why an air-filled ear is not good underwater.
+There is an acoustic impedance mismatch between air and water, so an air-filled ear is not good underwater.

-Cetaceans do not have external ears, which is due to the streamlined shape and their need for laminar flow through the water.
+Cetaceans do not have external ears due to their streamlined shape and need for laminar flow through the water.

 Although the ears are not external, they do have ears.
-They can be seen as a small hole behind the eyes.
+They can be seen as small holes behind the eyes.
 Some species have tiny ear holes just a couple of millimeters wide.

 The science of how whales hear is still hotly debated by scientists.
-Baleen whales have a wax plug that builds up over time that transmits sounds heard underwater to the inner ear.
+Baleen whales have a wax plug that builds over time that transmits sounds heard underwater to the inner ear.
 The impedance of the waxy build-up matches seawater.
 This leads scientists to believe that although they can hear underwater, they are deaf when their ears are above water in the air.

 The other type of whales, toothed whales, do not have the same wax build-up.
-Some scientists believe that dolphins can hear in the air, which means that the ear channel is filled with air when above the water’s surface.
-The ear channel would then fill up with seawater when below the surface to allow them to hear underwater.
+Some scientists believe that dolphins can hear in the air, which means that the ear channel is filled with air above the water’s surface.
+The ear channel would then fill up with seawater below the surface to allow them to hear underwater.

-Some scientists believe that hearing does not work in the same way as our ears and doesn’t occur through the ear canal.
-Some species of dolphins are believed to have closed ear channels.
+Some scientists believe that hearing does not work the same way as our ears and doesn’t occur through the ear canal.
+Some species of dolphins are considered to have closed ear channels.
 With these species, they believe that sounds are transmitted through bone conduction or tissue conduction.

 Bone conduction works by the bones of the skull or teeth, transmitting sounds to the inner ear.
-Tissue conduction allows sound to filter through deposits of fat from the lower jaw to the inner ear.
+Tissue conduction allows sound to filter through fat deposits from the lower jaw to the inner ear.

-In some toothed whales, there is a thin bone found in the fatty deposits, which scientists believe may help to conduct sound to the inner ear.
+In some toothed whales, a thin bone is found in the fatty deposits, which scientists believe may help conduct sound to the inner ear.

 Taste And Smell